Skip to content

 8.2.1 Factored Cognition

 What is Factored Cognition?
 Factored cognition is a way to help machine learning (ML) models replicate human thinking (cognition) by breaking down complex cognitive tasks into smaller subtasks.
-It leverages this principle of hiding complexity by decomposing a problem into smaller subproblems that are easier to solve.
+It leverages this principle of overcoming complexity by decomposing a problem into smaller subproblems that are easier to solve.

 By imagining cognition itself as a fuzzy task, we can use task factorization to decompose thinking into a series of tasks and make it possible to train ML models with accurate training signals emulating human cognition.
 By recording how humans solve problems using explicit actions in narrow contexts, we can train ML systems to imitate these processes.
 These systems can then serve as trusted assistants, handling more tasks and augmenting human cognitive capacity for evaluation and oversight.

-Factored Cognition
+Definition: Factored Cognition (Ought, 2018)

 Factored cognition refers to mechanisms where sophisticated learning and reasoning is broken down (or factored) into many small and mostly independent tasks.
-(Ought, 2018)

 Consider the cognitive task of deciding how to invest $100,000 to achieve the most social good.
 A human would need to analyze various factors, predict outcomes, and make informed decisions.
 By subdividing this task into smaller, more manageable subtasks, each of which can be solved using clear training signals, we can delegate these tasks to ML systems.
-As ML algorithms improve, so does the quality of their solutions, which makes the approach highly scalable.

-Enter image alt description Figure: This figure illustrates the process of breaking down a complex research question concerning azithromycin into multiple sub-questions.
+Figure 8.4: This figure illustrates the process of breaking down a complex research question concerning azithromycin into multiple sub-questions.
 The sub-questions are gradually simplified until they can be addressed through a single language model query.
-(Ought, 2022*). *
+(Ought, 2022).

-Key advantages of this approach are:
+Key advantages of factored cognition are:

 • Delegation: Since the tasks are factored, we can assign subtasks to different agents who can work on them independently.
 This involves providing clear instructions and expected outcomes for each agent.
 For example, different agents (summarizers) can be assigned specific chapters to summarize.
 These agents can further delegate the task of summarizing to sub-agents who focus on individual pages or paragraphs.
 Each agent works independently, focusing solely on their part without needing to understand the entire book.

 This approach to decomposing problems mirrors human thought.
-When we think, we constantly alternate between decomposing and solving problems.
+When we think, we often alternate between decomposing and solving problems.
 By breaking down a problem into smaller parts and solving each part, we manage complexity and make the task more approachable.